gruppe-adler/grad_trenches/README.md

 More images can be found [here](https://github.com/gruppe-adler/grad_trenches#more-images).

 ## Features
-- Supported on 22 Maps (Vanilla, CUP and more)
-- Custom map config, add your own map if it is not supported
 - Camouflage your trench with small bushes
 - Place trenches in 3DEN and camouflage them directly
 - New trenches to place by 0Y0 & max1048